-As part of the USAC admissions process, you are required to submit a preliminary course registration.
-You will find the Course and Tour Registration Form in your USAC Gateway account.
-You will complete this form indicating your course and tour selections along with two alternative courses in case any courses become unavailable.
-You will submit the completed form directly to USAC.
+As part of the USAC admissions process, you completed a preliminary course registration.
+You completed this form indicating your course and tour selections along with two alternative courses in case any courses become unavailable.
+Please note that courses may still change due to low enrollment or cancellations in offerings.